MinhMXC/tp/docs/UserGuide.md

 * `CONNECTION_1` and `CONNECTION_2` refers to the unique IDs of the two connections that this relationship links.
   * `CONNECTION_1` and `CONNECTION_2` **must be a positive integer** 1, 2, 3, …​
-* If either, or both, of the connections `CONNECTION_1` and `CONNECTION_2` do not exist in the list, expect a message informing that no tag found.
+* If either, or both, of the connections `CONNECTION_1` and `CONNECTION_2` do not exist in the list, expect a message informing that no person is found.
 * `DESCRIPTION` is a field to describe the relationship, e.g.: colleagues from ABC company
-* `DESCRIPTION` can accept any character input of any length.
+* `DESCRIPTION` can accept any character input of any length that contains at least 1 non-whitespace character.

 Examples: